What affects moving costs in Exeter

 Room or studioShort windowProximity to parking, minimal stairs, compact load list

-One-bedroom flatExtended short windowLift booking vs. stairs, corridor width, carry distance
+One-bedroom flatExtended short windowLift booking versus stairs, corridor width, carry distance

-Two-bedroom terraceHalf-day windowPermit bays, narrow streets, dismantling/reassembly needs
+Two-bedroom terraceHalf-day windowPermit bays, narrow streets, dismantling or reassembly needs

 Three-bedroom houseExtended half-day to full-day windowVolume, larger items, multi-trip logistics, traffic timing